 The TRIMS Process

 The above steps are your way out of food's control.
 Steps 1 and 2 rewire what’s lagging—the part of you that runs to food without a fight, and the emotional tie that keeps dragging you back.
 This is what makes dieting hold.
-It stops being a struggle because the two parts that used to give in are now aligned ... start seeing things differently.
-Then steps 3 through 5 bring back the look you crave—the one that matches your body to who you are, holds his gaze, and finally lets you stop hiding from the world.
+It stops being a struggle because the two parts that used to give in are now aligned and seeing things differently.
+Then steps 3 through 5 bring back the look you crave—the one that makes your body match you inside, holds his gaze, and frees you from hiding to the world.

 I'm dead serious about getting you to the point where changing how you eat feels worth it 100% of the time—because I won’t let you stay trapped in pain, self-hate, or a life you despise.
-I could hammer home the urgency of escaping food hell, but the only voice that really matters is your slim self, she’s been suffocating for life this whole time, telling you this isn’t sustainable.
+I could hammer home the urgency of escaping food hell, but the only voice that really matters is your slim self.
+She’s been screaming for air—trapped inside—this whole time.

 What’s Inside The 12 Weeks: